apollographql/router/.changesets/fix_payday_floor_search_calcium.md

 When a batch span exporter is unable to send accept a span because the buffer is full it will emit an error.
 These errors can be very frequent and could potentially impact performance.

-Otel errors are not rate limited to one every ten seconds per error type.
+Otel errors are now rate limited to one every ten seconds per error type.

 By [@bryncooke](https://github.com/bryncooke) in https://github.com/apollographql/router/pull/2954